CodeShayk/Schemio/Developer Guide.md

    }
 }
 ```
-`CustomerAggregate` shows `query/transformer` pairs mapped at three levels of nesting as per the `Customer` entity object graph.
+`CustomerConfiguration` shows `query/transformer` pairs mapped at three levels of nesting as per the `Customer` entity object graph.
 `XPaths` are used to identify the schema paths in the object graph.
 Alternately, you could use your own representation to name the pairs or map the object graph.
 However, you would need to provide the `ISchemaPathmatcher` implementation to managing path matching.

 #### i.
 Query/Transformer Mapping
-Every `Query` type in the `EntityAggregate` definition should have a complementing `Transformer` type.
+Every `Query` type in the Entity `Configuration` definition should have a complementing `Transformer` type.
 You could map multiple `schema paths` to a given query/transformer pair.
 Currently, `XPath` and `JSONPath` schema languages are supported.

-Below is the snippet from `CustomerAggregate` definition shows that `CustomerQuery` has associated `CustomerTransform` and the pair is mapped to the root `Customer` object.
+Below is the snippet from `CustomerConfiguration` definition shows that `CustomerQuery` has associated `CustomerTransform` and the pair is mapped to the root `Customer` object.
 ```
   .Map<CustomerQuery, CustomerTransform>(For.Paths("customer"))
 ```